12 Oldest Wineries in the World

 For the growth of the grapes, the winery uses exclusively organic fertilizer and encourages natural predators in an attempt to maintain the use of pesticides to a minimum.
 All harvesting is done by hand and their wines are still produced according to the ancient techniques.

-After over 200 years, in 1548, Spain meets its first winery, the Can Bonastre.
-The company’s vineyards stretch on over 100 hectares of land and count over 50 grape varieties, including Chardonnay and Sauvignon Blanc, Pinot Noir, Merlot, Cabernet Franc, and also Tempranillo, a native variety.
+More than 200 years later, in 1548, Spain meets its first winery, the Can Bonastre.
+The vineyards stretch over 100 hectares of land and count over 50 grape varieties, including Chardonnay and Sauvignon Blanc, Pinot Noir, Merlot, Cabernet Franc, and also Tempranillo, a native variety.

 Today, the Can Bonastre produces 13 different varieties of wines, most of them unique due to the creativity used to blend several varieties.